Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * Features:
         * *EBS Snapshot Archive* - allows moving to an "archive tier" that is 75% cheaper, takes 24-72h to restore
         * *Recycle Bin for EBS Snapshots* - rules to retain deleted snapshots, specify retention 1d-1y, find deleted snapshots
-        * *FSR* - Fast Snapshot Restore - force full initialization of snapshot for now latency on first use, cost extra, useful with very big snapshots if you need them available fast
+        * *FSR* - Fast Snapshot Restore - force full initialization of snapshot for low latency on first use, cost extra, useful with very big snapshots if you need them available fast
 * **Volume Types**
     * *gp2 / gp3 (SSD)* - general purpose SSD, balances price and performance for wide variaty of workloads
         * cost effective, low latency